PlanB-Network/bitcoin-educational-content/tutorials/others/nostr/en.md

 ![Key](assets/10.webp)

-> ⚠️ Take note of the warning that iris gives you.
-While you can share your public key without fear, it is a different story for your private key.
+⚠️ **Take note of the warning that iris gives you:** while you can share your public key without fear, it is a different story for your private key.
 Anyone who has the latter will be able to access your account.

 ## Conclusion